Monster from the Ocean Floor: Production

 The film's original title was It Stalked the Ocean Floor, but was changed by the distributor for being too artsy.

 In an interview with Starlog, it was noted that the experience of making this movie hooked Corman on filmmaking as a career.
-It also established a professional relationship between Corman, James Nicholson and Samuel Arkoff, that would lead to the creation of American International Productions.
+It also established a professional relationship between Corman, James Nicholson and Samuel Arkoff, that would lead to the creation of American International Pictures.

 Distributor

 Corman's brother Gene, who was then an agent at MCA, negotiated the sale of the film to a distributor.
 Although Herbert Yates of Republic Pictures had an interest in the film, Corman says the only person willing to put up an advance against income was Robert Lippert.
 Monster from the Ocean Floor was sold to Lippert Pictures for $110,000.
 Gene Corman later said that Lippert renegotiated his deal on the film once he found out that Roger Corman had not spent $100,000 on making it, but considerably less.

 Roger Corman says he ultimately received a $60,000 advance for Monster, which enabled him to make his next film.